n1ckfg/nap-xtz-server/ARCHITECTURE.md

 ---

-## Tools & Scripts
+## Documentation, Tools & Scripts

+- **`docs/` Directory**: Contains research notes, design documentation, and legacy analysis reports (e.g., `TEIA.md`, `RESEARCH_001.md`, and the `deprecated/` subfolder).
-- **`tools/` Directory**: Contains offline utilities. `brush-geometry` is used to analyze drawing geometry and optimize the simplification pipeline. `thumbnail-maker` and `key-generator.sh` support other aspects of managing assets and keys.
+- **`tools/` Directory**: Contains offline utilities. `brush-geometry` is used to analyze drawing geometry and optimize the simplification pipeline. `thumbnail-maker` and `key-generator.sh` support other aspects of managing assets and keys. `vendor-three.mjs` is used to vendor the required subset of Three.js into the frontend.
 - **Root Execution Scripts**: `run.*`, `setup.*`, and `kiosk-*` scripts automate server start and dependencies configuration across macOS, Windows, and Raspberry Pi environments. `redeploy.sh` enables automated deployment via GitHub webhooks.